Diving into the Machine: Lab 5

 Introduction

 In Lab 5, we delved into the fundamentals of 64-bit assembly programming by implementing simple loop-based programs on both x86_64 and AArch64 platforms.
-Our tasks included writing assembly code to print a message repeatedly, convert loop index values to their ASCII representations (both decimal and hexadecimal), and format the output with or without leading zeros.
+We have been tasked with writing assembly code to print a message repeatedly, convert loop index values to their ASCII representations (both decimal and hexadecimal), and format the output with or without leading zeros.
+Click here to see Lab instructions.

 1. Lab Setup